gcartlidge/BioStar2PythonBackupToolRelease/README.md

 # I thought of doing a public rep for the .exe so its easier!

-Running BackupRestore.exe will instantly get the backup server running, this uses:
+Running BackupRestore.exe will instantly get the backup server running, this uses:<br>
 Default port of 449<br>
 Default IP of 127.0.0.1<br>
 Default cert file locations of BioStar 2(x64)<br><br>